-PaintCare intends to continue a three-to-five-year effort to visit non-drop-off sites in order to increase awareness of the program among retailers.
+PaintCare plans to continue to visit non-drop-off sites to increase awareness of the program among retailers.
 Plans for the visits include providing updated outreach materials, checking site staff familiarity with the program, and observing whether the PaintCare fee is being applied to covered products.
-During these visits, staff will also invite retailers and other locations (recycling facilities, solid waste transfer stations) to participate in the program as drop-off sites.
+During these visits, staff will invite retailers to participate in the program as drop-off sites.